 Bonus Points — HDMI-ARC, phono input, Bluetooth, optical input, dynamic loudness circuitry, built-in crossover for subwoofers, an upcoming app with more fine-tuning available.

 We fell in love with the new Peachtree speakers from the first time we heard them.
-They had bigger and better speaker components than the competition and the best array of inputs we had seen.
+The Peachtree team is a group of veteran audiophiles who have also designed some amazing sounding DAC’s and amps, which happen to be an integral part of powered speakers.
+No other company on this list makes both separate amps and DAC’s which we feel really gives Peachtree a leg up.
+These have bigger and better speaker components than the competition and the best array of inputs we had seen.
 The Peachtree M24 sports a 1” soft dome tweeter with a 4” woofer with a rear-firing tuned port.
-The Peachtree team is a bunch of veteran audiophiles who love good sound which clearly shows in the way the M24 sounds.
 These have far more bass than the 3” models above and are just slightly larger.
-For less than $400, you will not find a better sounding computer speaker — nothing comes close!
+For their price, you will not find a better-sounding computer speaker — nothing comes close!
 Available in Gloss Black and Bamboo.

 Bonus Points — Phono Input, Bluetooth, subwoofer out, optical input, remote control included.

-Now we are starting to get into computer speakers that rival the sound of some great stereo speakers.
-Of course with this even better sound, comes an even bigger speaker.
+With the M25, we get into a speaker that can rival the sound of some great stereo speakers.
+With the audio heritage behind the Peachtree team, you can tell they put everything they know about building amps, DAC’s and speakers into the M25.
+With this even bigger and better sound, comes a bigger speaker.
 The Peachtree M25 has a soft dome tweeter with a 5 ½” woofer.
-That woofer alone is wider than the boxes on some of the smaller models we like, so as you might expect, the cabinet size gets bigger.
-Along with that bigger cabinet though comes much more bass output and room-filling sound.
+The woofer alone is wider than the boxes on some of the smaller models on this list, so as you might expect, the cabinet size gets bigger.
+But, that bigger woofer and cabinet deliver far more room-filling bass and impact than anything near their price. .
 If you are looking for a speaker that can serve as a great audio system too, the M25 should be at the top of your list.
 These were designed by audiophiles and you’ll know this when you first turn them on, they just sound fantastic!
 Available in gloss black or bamboo.

 Bonus Points — Phono Input, Bluetooth, subwoofer out, optical input, volume control on the front, remote control included.